fahadyousuf2003/Employee-Management-System/README.md

 Welcome to the Employee Management System With File Handling Project in C++

-# Employee Management System With File Handling in C++

 This C++ project is an Employee Management System that utilizes file handling for data storage and retrieval.
 The system has two user roles: admin and employee.
 The admin can perform various operations on employee records, including insertion, modification, deletion, and viewing, as well as group management.
 Employees can mark their attendance and view their own attendance records.